 “Snarling electro-punk” is a good way of describing ADULT. as is “a snuff film version of Speak & Spell” which is what one keen observer said on ELECTRICITYCLUB.CO.UK’s Facebook about their new album ‘The Way Things Fall’.

-That has to be one of the quotes of the year and TEC wished it had thought of it!
+That has to be one of the quotes of the year and ELECTRICITYCLUB.CO.UK wished it had thought of it!